-So you’ve taken the plunge and purchased your first set of Color Street 100% nail polish strips!
+So you’ve taken the plunge and purchased your first set of Color Street nail polish strips.
 Now what do you do?
 Color Street is an easy product to apply and wear, but sometimes it is helpful to start with a few tips.
-This beginner’s guide to Color Street will get you the perfect application right away.
+This beginner’s guide to Color Street will show you how to use Color Street to get you the perfect application right away.
 This helps to avoid any issues that will keep you from loving the product as much as you should.
 Shall we dig right in?

-Having problems?
+Having problems with how to use Color Street?
 Read this article about common Color Street problems and how to fix them.

 This post contains affiliate links for products that I personally use or believe you will love based on quality.
 If you click on a link and make a purchase I may receive a small commission (at no additional cost to you).
 This helps support and enable me to continue to make emazing content for you!

 Color Street application is easy, but the beginner’s guide to Color Street will teach you a couple Color Street tips that will make your first experience with it better.
 These are general tips for all Color Street designs, but there are slightly different tips for french tip Color Street nails.

 What to DO